-Balancing chemical equations means choosing coefficients so each element has the same number of atoms on both sides.
-You do not change the formulas.
-You only change how many units of each substance take part in the reaction.
+Balancing a chemical equation means choosing coefficients so each element has the same number of atoms on both sides.
+You change how many units of each substance react, never the formulas themselves.

-Count atoms on both sides before changing anything.
+Count atoms on both sides before touching anything:

 - Carbon: left , right